Jinetics/pyFCM-docs/docs/functions.md

 Here is a comprehensive list of all available functions and the input variables for each.
 Also, it is states which hardware components need to be initialized for each function.

+!!! note

+    The `self` keyword is related to object-oriented programming and is not to be filled by the user when used.

 ## Initialization Options of the `PCM` Class

 ```Python3